How have Martindale-Hubbell Peer Review Ratings changed?

 The following changes became effective March 1, 2016.

-All individual peer reviews now display on a lawyer’s profile.
+All individual peer reviews now display on an attorney’s profile.

 Peer Reviewers rate a lawyer on five different categories which generates an average score.
 The score and each individual reviewer’s response now display on Martindale.com and Lawyers.com regardless of whether a Peer Review Rating is achieved.